Scandal-plagued Deutsche Bank seeking to raise €8 billion through sale of new shares

 In January, Deutsche was hit with another fine of $425 million to be paid to the New York State Department of Financial Services following an investigation into money laundering in Russia.
 Investigators found that senior bank executives in Moscow created unnecessary overseas stock trades solely for the purpose of disguising the transfer of around $10 billion in laundered money to London and New York between 2011 and 2015.

-And two years ago, Deutsche Bank was forced to pay $2.5 billion to U.K. and U.S. authorities for its role in the Libor scandal, a scheme to manipulate benchmark interest rates.
+And two years ago, the bank was forced to pay $2.5 billion to UK and US authorities for its role in the Libor scandal, a scheme to manipulate benchmark interest rates.

 In 2016 the bank posted an annual loss of €1.4 billion compared to a loss of €6.4 billion the previous year.
 However, after a decade of ultra-low interest rates and stringent banking regulations, shares in Deutsche have been rising along with the rest of the market in response to the election of Donald Trump, who has promised to create jobs and cut red-tape in the financial markets.